By

 Clarify the timeframes needed for specific compliance tasks and who will be responsible for completing them.

 Obviously, this list doesn’t cover every event that might occur during or after a deal.
-Hopefully, though, it makes it clear why your compliance team needs a voice in strategic planning from the moment a sale or purchase becomes a serious possibility.
+Hopefully, this shows why your compliance team should be involved in planning from the start of a sale or purchase.
 Here’s to smooth and successful mergers and acquisitions!

-Find out how ReSource Pro can support your insurance organization’s compliance needs by visiting our Compliance page.
+Find out how ReSource Pro can support your insurance organization’s compliance needs, from retailers to carriers, wholesalers, and MGAs.